Cyb3rDudu/osep/README.md

 (OSEP-Code-Snippets)[https://github.com/chvancooten/OSEP-Code-Snippets] and (OSEP-Tools-v2)[https://github.com/hackinaggie/OSEP-Tools-v2].
 Thanks for your work and effort.

-DUring the creation of the Repository i will focus on the utilisation of sliver as my main C2 framework.
+During the creation of the Repository i will focus on the utilisation of sliver as my main C2 framework.

 ## ToC